pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1795-96 Machine Learning Services

+I studied multiple AWS resources focused in machine learning that, Translator, Rekognition, Kendra, SageMaker, Comprehend and Forecast.
+It's good how AWS offers specialized services for specific tasks rather than offering a big service to meet all these tasks.

 ### Day 1794 More AWS Services

 Today I studied more AWS services focused in compliance and monitoring activities, services like AWS Config, Inspector, GuardDuty, Artifact, Secrets Manager and Certificate Manager (ACM).
 I feel sometimes bored while studying the course and reading the AWS docs to learn more about these services.
 I am studying the last part of the course approximately I completed the 70% of the course.